rtiwari12/TimelyTakeout/README.md

 currently allow us to get info of all customers from the database ('get'), get info of a particular customer ('get'), and enable customers to leave a review of an order ('post').
-For the employee persona, the current routes allow us to access a certain employee from the database ('get') and get all transactions involving a certain employee ('get'), in hopes of implementing bank account transfer capabilities in the future.
+For the employee persona, the current routes allow us to access a certain employee from the database ('get'), get all existing payments ('get'), and get all transactions involving a certain employee ('get'), in hopes of implementing bank account transfer capabilities in the future.
 The routes for a store manager allow access to all store managers from within the database ('get'), allow the ability to apply a new store and store manager ('post'), and allow a store manager to update their store's inventory ('post').
 Finally, we are also able to access all stores from the database ('get'), their names ('get'), as well as all the products within a certain store ('get').

 ## How to setup and start the containers
 **Important** - you need Docker Desktop installed